dlbs0/ESP32-Voicemeeter-Monitoring-and-Control/README.md

 # ESP32-Voicemeeter-Monitoring-and-Control

-ESP32 Voicemeeter Monitoring and Control, using VBAN for control (easy) and VBAN RT PACKET UDP service for monitoring (less easy)
+ESP32 Voicemeeter Monitoring and Control, using VBAN for control (easy) and VBAN RT PACKET UDP service for monitoring (less easy).

+Very much a work in progress.

 ## Hardware